-The Detailed Cases Summary Template found on the ABDSM website at www.abdsm.org/CaseStudy.aspx must be used to summarize the data for each case.
+The Detailed Cases Summary Template found on the ABDSM website at abdsm.org/resources must be used to summarize the data for each case.
 In addition, the following documentation must be included for each of the five (5) cases:

-• Typed synopsis stating the date of the initial visit, patient's date of birth, chief complaint, history of present illness, pertinent past medical history, clinical and radiographic examination, diagnosis, treatment, results, and disposition.
-Reasoning for use of the chosen appliance must be included.

-- Copy of the pre-treatment sleep study - Copy of the post-treatment sleep study - OSA Management with Oral Appliance Therapy Template found on the ABDSM website at www.abdsm.org/CaseStudy.aspx - Documentation of at least three (3) faceto-face follow-up appointments, the third appointment being at least three (3) months post oral appliance insertion.
+- Typed synopsis stating the date of the initial visit, patient's date of birth, chief complaint, history of present illness, pertinent past medical history, clinical and radiographic examination, diagnosis, treatment, results, and disposition.
+Reasoning for use of the chosen appliance must be included. - Copy of the pre-treatment sleep study - Copy of the post-treatment sleep study - OSA Management with Oral Appliance Therapy Template found on the ABDSM website at abdsm.org/resources - Documentation of at least three (3) face-to-face follow-up appointments, the third appointment being at least three (3) months post oral appliance insertion.
 Email and telephone correspondence with the patient, as well as patient completed surveys, do not qualify as follow-up appointments.
 Documentation of follow-up visits must include copies of actual dated detailed clinical notes in SOAP format.
-An example of an acceptable follow-up note is available at www.abdsm.org/Resources/PDF/ Followupdocumentationexample.pdf
+An example of an acceptable follow-up note is available at abdsm.org/resources

 In addition to the above, each applicant must submit the following radiographs and photographs for each of the five (5) cases, all of which must be individually dated and presented in the order below.
-Examples of the requested x-rays, intraoral and study model photographs, and order in which materials must be presented may be found at www.abdsm.org/CaseStudy.aspx.
+Examples of the requested x-rays, intraoral and study model photographs, and order in which materials must be presented may be found at abdsm.org/resources.
+Digital impressions will be accepted, however, candidates must save their original bite registration and obtain physical models from the lab in order to make required images.
+Digital pictures of the dentition produced by the scanner are not accepted.

 - Pre-treatment, dated radiographs, either panoramic or full mouth series.
 Radiographs must be taken before, and not more than three (3) years prior, to when the oral appliance was delivered. - Three (3) dated pre-treatment intraoral photographs of the patient's dentition, using lip and cheek retractors, consisting of the following: - 1 anterior view in occlusion - 1 right lateral view in occlusion - 1 left lateral view in occlusion - One (1) dated anterior photograph of the patient's dentition with the appliance in place. - Seven (7) dated photographs of study models.
 The study models must be intact, trimmed and made prior to oral appliance fabrication.
 Photographs of damaged models will not be accepted and will render the application incomplete.
-Study model photographs must consist of the following:

-- One (1) photograph of the full occlusal view of the casts sitting back-to-back on the bench top
+Study model photographs must consist of the following: - One (1) photograph of the full occlusal view of the casts sitting back-to-back on the bench top

-- Three (3) pre-treatment photographs of hand articulated models in centric occlusion on the bench top consisting of the following:
+- Three (3) pre-treatment photographs of hand articulated models in occlusion on the bench top consisting of the following:

 - 1 anterior view of articulated casts

 - 1 right view of articulated casts

 - 1 left view of articulated casts

 - Three (3) pre-treatment photographs of casts with the initial protrusion bite registration in place consisting of the following:

 - 1 anterior view with the bite registration

 - 1 right view with the bite registration

 - 1 left view with the bite registration

-Criteria for Ten (10) Spreadsheet Cases
+Criteria for Five (5) Spreadsheet Cases

-The Spreadsheet Cases Summary

-Template found on the ABDSM website at www.abdsm.org/CaseStudy.aspx must be used.
-The following information must be reported on the template for each of the ten (10) cases:
+The Spreadsheet Cases Summary Template found on the ABDSM website at abdsm.org/resources must be used.
+The following information must be reported on the template for each of the five (5) cases: